Why we're installing smart meters

 A smart meter will not restrict your ability to switch suppliers.
 However, the first generation of smart meters called SMETS1 currently loses some of the benefits (such as automatic reads) when you switch to a different supplier.
 It will still measure your consumption accurately, but it will function like a traditional meter.

-The energy industry is working to find a solution to this issue and it is expected that a software upgrade at the end of 2018 will reinstate the smart metering capabilities.
+The energy industry is working to find a solution to this issue and it is expected that a software upgrade during the second half of 2019 will reinstate the smart metering capabilities.
 So those customers with a SMETS1 meter will still enjoy the benefits of a smart meter when they switch supplier.

 10. What are my rights as a business owner when it comes to smart meters?